Skip Ribbon Commands

 • Dr Ankur Patel (Senior Consultant)

-• Dr Too Chow Wei (Senior Consultant)
+• A/Prof Too Chow Wei (Senior Consultant)

-• Dr Nanda Kumar (Senior Consultant)
+• A/Prof Nanda Kumar (Senior Consultant)

-• Dr Leong Sum (Senior Consultant)
+• A/Prof Leong Sum (Senior Consultant)

-• Dr Zhuang Kunda (Consultant)
+• Dr Zhuang Kunda (Senior Consultant)

 • Dr Jasmine Chua (Consultant)